react-grid-layout/react-draggable/README.md

 // A position offset to start with.
 Useful for giving an initial position
 // to the element.
 Differs from `defaultPosition` in that it does not
-// affect the postiion returned in draggable callbacks, and in that it
+// affect the position returned in draggable callbacks, and in that it
 // accepts strings, like `{x: '10%', y: '10%'}`.
 positionOffset: {x: number | string, y: number | string},